5T33Z0/Clover-Crate/OC2Clover/README.md

 - If the data is correct you won't have to enter your Apple ID Password again (double-check in Hackintool to verify).

 #### Clover r5147 beta bug
-There's currently an issue with r5147 beta which results in the Endiannes of the first 3 pairs of the System-ID being switched:
+There's currently an issue with r5147 beta which results in the Endianness of the first 3 pairs of the System-ID being switched:

 ![](/Users/steezonics/Desktop/Flipped.png)